 And then the biggest challenge I’ve ever come up against entered my life.

 I woke up one day with an intense, migraine-like headache, and it hasn’t stopped since.
 And yes, I really mean hasn’t stopped, not even for a minute.
 This was in the August between my seventh and eighth-grade year, I’m now in junior year of high school and have not yet experienced any relief from this pain.
 Less than a month had passed with this constant headache and I had already begun to struggle with severe depression and anxiety.

 Sixth months were spent spiraling deeper into pain because it took me a long time to actually talk to someone and even longer to find the someone who gave me the guidance and support I needed.

 The Lord began guiding me to emotional recovery and He is still the light unto my path as I strive for wellness in all areas.

 God is good on the hills and in the valleys, so what else was I to cling to in this than Him?
-He promises in Romans 8:28 to work everything for the good of those who love Him.
-This sickness (physical and emotional) was the greatest good that has ever happened in my life because so much of it has already worked for my good in my relationship with God, others, and myself.
-Through this trial, my God has begun to sanctify me and this good work will be finished on the day of His return.
+He promises in Romans 8:28 to work everything for His glory and the good of those who love Him.
+This sickness (physical and emotional) was genuinely the greatest good that has ever happened in my life because so much of it has already worked for my good in my relationships with God, others, and myself.
+Through this trial, my God has continued to sanctify me and this good work will be finished on the day of His return.
 I am assured of no more sadness and no more pain.
 This is but a momentary affliction, a fire in the refining process, the pressure of the Potter’s finger as He molds the clay.

 One of the most awe-striking qualities of the Bible is its unity.
 Though it was written by over 40 authors across 1,600 years and is made up of 66 different books, one common message is carried through every chapter and verse: God redeeming man to Himself.